Nervous about making travel plans? Here are some things you should know about trip cancellation insurance.

 3) Standard cancellation policies don’t cover “imminent” threats.
 The U.S. State Department has to declare that an actual terrorist attack has taken place in a city listed on your itinerary, one that occurred within 30 days of your scheduled departure date.

-4) Cancel For Any Reason (CFAR) insurance (an upgrade to travel cancellation insurance) is the only type of insurance that allows travelers to cancel an upcoming trip with reduced financial loss because they are concerned or anxious about a heightened terrorist threat.
+4) Cancel For Any Reason (CFAR) insurance (an upgrade to travel cancellation insurance) is the only type of insurance that allows travelers to cancel an upcoming trip with a reduced financial loss because they are concerned or anxious about a heightened terrorist threat.

 5) CFAR policies generally must be purchased within a certain number of days after making an initial trip deposit.